Types of Hearing Tests for Children

 AUDITORY BRAINSTEM RESPONSE (ABR) EVALUATION

-The ABR and ASSR evaluation are completed in office while the child is sleeping.
+The ABR and ASSR evaluation are completed in the office while the child is sleeping.
 However, the ASSR can be completed on children who are awake, but quiet and still.
-These appointments are scheduled for 2-hours to allow for test preparation, testing and result counseling.
+These appointments are scheduled for 2 hours to allow for test preparation, testing and result counseling.

 Auditory Brainstem Response (ABR) Evaluation – birth to 5 months

 The ABR evaluation is a diagnostic test of the neural integrity of the auditory system.
 An ABR is completed when on any baby who REFERS on the newborn hearing screen or who is suspected to have hearing loss.
-This test allows the audiologist to screen for Auditory Neuropathy Spectrum Disorder (ANSD) <link See Appendix B>.
+This test allows the audiologist to screen for Auditory Neuropathy Spectrum Disorder (ANSD).
 The ANSD screen can determine the integrity of the auditory nerve function.
 If the integrity of the auditory nerve is determined to be normal, the ABR is also used to estimate hearing thresholds to estimate degree and type of hearing loss.

 Look or sound familiar?
 The ABR is the diagnostic version of the automated test used for newborn hearing screens in the hospital known as Automated Auditory Brainstem Response (AABR).